playfultechnology/audio-guestbook/README.md

 COMPILING the code:
 * the sketch with the MTP lib only works with the latest Teensyduino 1.57 version, so please update your Arduino IDE AND your Teensyduino to Arduino version 1.8.19 and the latest Teensyduino version 1.57
 * download the following library and put it into your local Arduino folder: https://github.com/KurtE/MTP_Teensy
-* compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz"
+* compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)

+Do not forget that your greeting message has to be recorded as a wav file with a sample rate of 44.1ksps, otherwise it is not played by the Teensy audio library

 **Modifications by DD4WH, August 1st, 2022:**